abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 A value is a morphism from the Unit type.

+And we also have morphisms that connect the objects.

 So, roughly speaking, a category may be thought of a type theory without its syntax.

-Let's talk about the specific type theories that we saw.
+Let's talk a bit about the specific type theory that we studied --- the Lambda Calculus.
+Here we also can remember what we studied in the prev chapter.
+As we know

 Joachim Lambek established that, Simply-typed lambda calculus corresponds to exactly the type of category that also correspond to intuitionistic logic -- Cartesian Closed Category.

 And *untyped* Lambda Calculus? it corresponds to Cartesian Closed Monoids (C-monoids for short).

+All seems clear, but one thing: We established that value-level arrows correspond to morphisms in the category of the type system.
+But what about *type-level arrows* (AKA polymorphic types)?

-What about type-level arrows (AKA polymorphic types)?
-We will learn about them in the next chapter.
+We will get on with this in the next chapter.

 <!--